 Insider tip: When I first moved to Vermont, I saw a lot of signs that read, “Warning: Frost Heave Ahead.”
 I had no idea what that meant.
 In simple terms, it means there’s gonna be a bump or two in the road caused by a freezing phenomenon that can wreak havoc on the pavement.
 And they’re usually big bumps so drive carefully especially in February and March.

-So whether it’s spring, summer, winter or fall, it’s always a great season for a road trip in Vermont.
+So whether it’s spring, summer, winter, or the fall foliage, it’s always a great season for a road trip in Vermont.
 Be sure to bring your travel cooler while on the road to keep you hydrated.
 As Route 100 is 216 miles long, here are only a few of my favorite stops along the scenic byway.

 Ben & Jerry’s Ice Cream Factory, 1281 Waterbury-Stowe Road, Waterbury, Vermont